beacon-biosignals/StableHashTraits.jl/README.md

 - `Function`: functions are a special case and their `stable_type_name` is hashed along with their fieldnames, fieldtypes and fieldvalues.
 Functions have fields when they are curried, e.g. `==(2)` or when they are defined via a `struct` definition.

+- `AbstractRange`: though their `StructType` is `AbstractArray`, abstract ranges are treated as `UnorderedStruct` objects for purposes of hashing, as this normally leads to a more effeicient hash computation.

+- `AbstractArray`: in addition to hashing the `eltype`, any abstract array type with a concrete dimension (`AbstractArray{<:Any, 3}` but not `AbstractArray{Int}`) will hash this dimension.
+The size of an array is hashed along with the array contents.

+> [!WARNING]
+> Some type parameters are ignored by this hashing scheme; specifically, the only parameters hashed are those specified above.
+This means, for example, that a parameter not included in `fieldtype(T)` for `StructType(T) == StructTypes.Struct` will be ignored during hashing.
+You can use [`StableHashTraits.type_structure`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_structure) to explicitly hash additional type parameters for a type.
 <!--END_OVERVIEW-->

 ## Breaking changes